 From all indications, "Hi-Jinks Blues," backed with "Name It And Claim It," is the outstanding record of the foursome.
 Fluffy Hunter does the torch chirping of the "Hi-Jinks Blues" ballad in fine and mellow fashion.

 Many music critics have predicted that a sensational new singing star is none other than Fluffy Hunter.
 [Remember, if the critics aren't named, the press agent invented the claim.]

 In December, "Buddy Banks and his 7 piece band, With "FLUFFY" to sing your requests" appeared at the Gilded Cage in Phoenix, Arizona.
-This is her first mention in an ad.

 On May 27, 1947, she married Aaron Spurlock (see Marriage Number One, above).

 Sometime in mid-1947, "Fluffy's Debut" and "Bank's Boogie" (still with the apostrophe in the wrong place) came out on the United Artist label.
 (This release of "Bank's Boogie", an instrumental, incorrectly claimed to have a vocal by Fluffy.)
 Excelsior was one of the labels that had a tie-in with United Artist Records (the UA labels say "Excelsior Production").
 Here's how United Artist worked, per the July 26, 1947 Billboard:

 HOLLYWOOD, July 19 - A move toward consolidation of independent record label forces was revealed last week with the formation of United Artists' Record Company (UAR).
 Details of the new org were released by Jerry Rolston, attorney for UAR chief John Clein, who explained the UAR set-up as being similar to United Artists' Motion Picture Releasing Corporation, altho having no connection with the film group.